MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-getting-started.md

 Using more cores and more computers (nodes) is the key to scaling computations to really big data.
 Since data analysis algorithms tend to be I/O bound when data cannot fit into memory, the use of multiple hard drives can be even more important than the use of multiple cores.

 The **RevoScaleR** analysis functions are written to automatically compute in parallel on available cores, and can also be used to automatically distribute computations across the nodes of a cluster.
-These functions combine the advantages of external memory algorithms (see ‘Process Data in Chunks’ above) with the advantages of High Performance Computing.
+These functions combine the advantages of external memory algorithms (see [Process Data in Chunks](#process-data-in-chunks) above) with the advantages of High Performance Computing.
 That is, these are Parallel External Memory Algorithm’s (PEMA’s)—external memory algorithms that have been parallelized.
 Such algorithms process data a chunk at a time in parallel, storing intermediate results from each chunk and combining them at the end.
 Iterative algorithms repeat this process until convergence is determined.
 Any external memory algorithm that is not “inherently sequential” can be parallelized; results for one chunk of data cannot depend upon prior results.
 Dependence on data from a prior chunk is OK, but must be handled specially.
 The plot below shows an example of how using multiple computers can dramatically increase speed, in this case taking advantage of memory caching on the nodes to achieve super-linear speedups.

 ![](media/rserver-getting-started/image13.jpeg)